The first thing you need to know about the John Evans House is that it was really old, as in 302 years old.

 WHAT YOU CAN DO

-It may be too late to save the John Evans House, but it's not too late to save and restore other historic structures on state parklands, including the historic Sexton's House in the White Clay Creek Preserve.
+It may be too late to save the John Evans House, but it's not too late to save and restore other structures on state parklands, including the historic Sexton's House in the White Clay Creek Preserve.
 Make your voice known by joining The Friends of the White Clay Creek Preserve and contacting the offices of Governor Tom Wolfe, state Senator Andrew Dinniman and state Representative Eric Roe.